Bob West (radio host): Arcola records

 The first Arcola Records release, Furry Lewis, Bukka White & Friends, Party at Home (2001), was composed of the field recordings from July 1968.
 The next two releases were Henry Townsend's The Real St. Louis Blues and Big Al Calhoun's Harmonica Blues, both 2002 from field recordings in St. Louis in 1979.
 Babe Stovall – The Old Ace: Mississippi Blues And Religious Songs made from field recordings in New Orleans in 1968 was released in 2003.
-Sunnyland Slim "Long Tall Daddy with Big Time Sarah", came out of recordings made in Seattle in 1976.
+Sunnyland Slim's "Long Tall Daddy with Big Time Sarah", came out of recordings made in Seattle in 1976.

 In 2005 Arcola released a two disc CD of Son House.
 Disc one was a field recording of a March 19, 1968, Seattle concert by Son House, arranged by the Seattle Folklore Society.
 Disc two began and ended with Son's 1930 song My Black Mama pts one and two.
 West's interview of Son in 1968 was then interspersed with 1930s recordings by Louise Johnson, Charlie Patton, Willie Brown, Rube Lacey and Robert Johnson.

 Wandesforde dock

-After meeting Ray Skjelbred the first time at the Great Excelsior Jazz Band gig; West was invited to jazz events at Ray's houseboat on the Wandesforde Dock on Fairview Ave.
-West bought the houseboat from Ray in 1972.
+After meeting Ray Skjelbred the first time at the Great Excelsior Jazz Band gig; West was invited to jazz events at Skjelbred's houseboat on the Wandesforde Dock on Fairview Ave.
+West bought the houseboat from Skjelbred in 1972.
 West lived there for 47 years.
 His neighbors on the dock became accustomed to his late night record-listening and jam sessions.
 Jazz and blues musicians visiting Seattle came to West's houseboat to relax before and after shows.
 West also give the house to visiting musicians, while West lived with his family.
 Various people who stayed at the houseboat included Bukka White, Pete Seeger, Son House, Sunnyland Slim, and many others.
-Every 4th of July through 2015 he had a special party for people who wanted to hear live blues and jazz and see the fireworks go off over Lake Union.
+Every July 4, through to 2015 West held a special party for people who wanted to hear live blues and jazz and see the fireworks go off over Lake Union.
 For that party, he would cook up a big pot of red beans and rice with other victuals, stock up beer, and then people started arriving in the afternoon, with many staying well after midnight.
 Entertainment was live music and also projected 16mm jazz films.
 West also had a wooden rowboat that guests could take out onto Lake Union for a better view of fireworks and other boats.